-The results of the fatigue tests on connection specimens with snug bolts are shown in Table 4.46.
+The results of the fatigue tests on connection specimens with snug bolts are shown in Table 4.48.
 The specimens tested at a stress range of 20 ksi had a 4-bolt pattern, while the specimens tested at a stress range of 15 ksi had a 2-bolt pattern.
-The gross stress range of 20 ksi was equivalent to a net stress range of 29.1 ksi, while the gross stress range of 15 ksi was equivalent to a net stress range of 21.8 ksi.
+The gross stress range of 20 ksi

-Table 4.46: Snug Bolt Fatigue Test Results
+Table 4.47: Snug Bolt Fatigue Test Results

-Hole Туре
+Hole Type

 Steel Grade Number of Bolts Gross Stress Range (Net) (ksi) Punched Normal Die New Drill Bit

+4 20 (20 1) 233,477 205,816

 1/2 in.
 A572 Gr.
-50 Heat Z 4 20 (29.1) 233,477 205,816
+50 Heat Z 4 20 (29.1) 196,011 234,980

-7 20 (29.1) 196,011 234,980

-2 15 (21.8) 525,840 379,423
+S.: 33 1 1041 2 15 (21.8) 525,840 379,423

 From the results of the snug bolt connection fatigue tests, the use of a bearing type connection subjected to fatigue loadings resulted in a connection well below the limit of the Category B design curve.
 These cycle counts at failure were very low compared to the slip-critical type connections for both specimens with punched and drilled holes.
-From the results in Table 4.46, there appeared to be no difference between hole type in the fatigue life.
+From the results in Table 4.48, there appeared to be no difference between hole type in the fatigue life.
 With either hole making method, the connections failed at a low cycle count.

 As noted in Chapter 3, several of the specimens failed at the bolt line closest to the end of the plate rather than at the second line of bolts.
 The bolt line closest to the end of the plate theoretically had a stress that was half of the second line of bolts, as shown in Figure 3.11.
 This problem was due to slight hole misalignment that caused the bolts in the far line to come into bearing before the other line of bolts could contribute.
 To compensate for some of the hole misalignment, the 4-bolt pattern was changed to a 2-bolt pattern, and the specimens were run at a lower stress range.
-From the results in Table 4.46, this improved the fatigue life of the snug bolt specimens, but not by a significant amount considering the lower stress range used.
+From the results in Table 4.48, this improved the fatigue life of the snug bolt specimens, but not by a significant amount considering the lower stress range used.

-Several examples of the failure of the snug bolt connection fatigue specimens are shown in Figure 4.36 through Figure 4.38.
-Figure 4.36 shows a snug bolt specimen that failed at the bolt line closest to the end of the plate, where the specimen should have failed at the second line of bolts.
-Figure 4.37 shows a snug bolt specimen failure at the bolt line that experienced the larger stress as expected.
-Figure 4.38 shows a snug bolt specimen that used a 2-bolt pattern rather than the 4-bolt pattern to eliminate hole misalignment.
-Additional failure images can be found in Appendix G.
+Several examples of the failure of the snug bolt connection fatigue specimens are shown in Figure 4.37 through Figure 4.39.
+Figure 4.37 shows a snug bolt specimen that failed at the bolt line closest to the end of the plate, where the specimen should have failed at the second line of bolts.
+Figure 4.38 shows a snug bolt specimen failure at the bolt line that experienced the larger stress as expected.
+Figure 4.39 shows a snug bolt specimen that used a 2-bolt pattern rather than the 4-bolt pattern to eliminate hole misalignment.

-Figure 4.36: Snug Bolt Connection Fatigue Specimen at Failure, 4-Bolt Pattern, 20 ksi Stress Range, Drilled Holes, N=205,816
+Figure 4.37: Snug Bolt Connection Fatigue Specimen at Failure, 4-Bolt Pattern, 20 ksi Stress Range, Drilled Holes, N=205,816

-Figure 4.37: Snug Bolt Connection Fatigue Specimen at Failure, 4-Bolt Pattern, 20 ksi Stress Range, Punched Holes, N=233,477
+Figure 4.38: Snug Bolt Connection Fatigue Specimen at Failure, 4-Bolt Pattern, 20 ksi Stress Range, Punched Holes, N=233,477

-Figure 4.38: Snug Bolt Connection Fatigue Specimen at Failure, 2-Bolt Pattern, 15 ksi Stress Range, Drilled Holes, N=379,423
+Figure 4.39: Snug Bolt Connection Fatigue Specimen at Failure, 2-Bolt Pattern, 15 ksi Stress Range, Drilled Holes, N=379,423